-In her graduation year as a Speech and Language Therapist, Lizzy applied for the Artemis Offshore Academy's 48-hour selection process.
-Lizzy was the only woman nominated for the 2011 squad, and has since trained in the Figaro and Mini 6.50 classes; renowned as the best starting point for a career in ocean racing.
+In 2011 Lizzy was the only woman selected for the Artemis Offshore Academy, and has since trained in the Figaro and Mini 6.50 classes; renowned as the best starting point for a career in ocean racing.

 Campaign Management and Logistics

-Throughout 2016-17 Lizzy will gain Class 40, Volvo 60 and IMOCA 60 experience; bringing her one step closer to competing in the 2020 Vendée Globe.
+Since then Lizzy has been gaining Class 40, Volvo 60 and IMOCA 60 experience; bringing her one step closer to competing in the 2020 Vendée Globe.